PRM: passengers with reduced mobility

 Baggage and assistance dogs

-The EC Regulation grants persons with disabilities or reduced mobility an increased free baggage allowance for the transport of medical supplies and/or mobility equipment, up to a maximum of two devices.
+The EC Regulation grants PRM an increased free baggage allowance for the transport of medical supplies and/or mobility equipment, up to a maximum of two devices.

 Furthermore, "recognised assistance dogs" are allowed to travel in the cabin of aircraft without any additional charges provided the carrier is notified in advance, in compliance with national regulations applicable to the transportation of dogs.